 Carey recorded a live version for the album Diana, Princess of Wales: Tribute

 This was produced and arranged by Walter Afanasieff, who also wrote the music.
 Carey wrote the lyrics.

 This was released shortly after Carey married Sony Music President Tommy Mottola.
-They divorced 4 years later.
+They divorced four years later.

 Carey didn't like this song at first, feeling it was too sappy.
 After receiving letters from fans claiming it touched their lives, she came to realize that it was a very powerful song and appreciate it for the feelings it brings out in people.

-On December 7, 1993, Colin Ferguson started shooing people on a Long Island Railroad train, killing 6 and injuring 19.
-Carey, who grew up in Long Island, and rode that train often, dedicated this to the victims.
+On December 7, 1993, Colin Ferguson started shooing people on a Long Island Railroad train, killing six and injuring 19.
+Carey, who grew up in Long Island and rode that train often, dedicated this song to the victims.

 Carey performed this on the 2001 "Tribute To Heroes" telethon for the victims of the terrorist attacks in the US.
 It was Carey's first public appearance since her nervous breakdown a month earlier.

 Included on the 2001 benefit album God Bless America, which helped the Twin Towers Fund.

 This was covered by the 12 finalists of the fifth series of the United Kingdom music talent show The X-Factor for a charity single.
 Each contestant took it in turns to section of the track.
 All proceeds went to the British Legion charity Help for Heroes.
 The song leapt to the top of the UK chart and 313,244 copies were sold in its first week of release, more than the remainder of the top 10 combined.